paweljarosz/defold-light-and-shadows-curved/README.md

+# Tiny Worlds Community Challenge

+This is a fork of a fork of the Light and Shadows for Defold made for fun for the (Defold Community Challenge: Tiny Worlds)[https://forum.defold.com/t/community-challenge-tiny-worlds/81931/80].

+This adds to the already awesome example of lighting with shadows and a curved world rendering few examples of a Depth of Field effect (including a full screen blur) and a possibility to add skybox based on (Defold Skybox example)[https://defold.com/examples/model/skybox/].

+And presents a Tiny Medieval Town using Kay Lousberg [Medieval Hexagon Pack](https://kaylousberg.itch.io/kaykit-medieval-hexagon).

 # Light and Shadows - Curved

 This fork is slightly modified from the Dragosha's original to demonstrate a [curved world](https://github.com/rgrams/defold-curved-world) shader effect.